Sexual Exploitation and Intimate Images

-Sending a quick photo to a friend or a family member is something we do almost without thinking.
-We want to share a milestone, a photo of an awesome meal, a photo of something funny, or just a selfie to say hello.
+Texting a quick photo to a friend, family member, or romantic partner is something we do almost without thinking.
+We want to share a photo of an awesome meal, something funny, or just a selfie to say hello!

-How someone responds to these events may vary greatly from expressing little or no concern to isolating and withdrawing or, in serious cases, engaging in self-harming behaviours or suicide attempts.
-It is important to be supportive and encourage youth to seek help.
-There are places to go for help. [https://www.cybersafecarepei.ca/help]
+Everyone responds differently to sexual exploitation, ranging from expressing little or no concern to isolating and withdrawing or, in other cases, engaging in self-harming behaviours or suicide.
+It is important to be supportive and encourage victims to seek help.
+There are places to go for help. [https://www.cybersafecarepei.ca/help

 Intimate images and the law

-Sending intimate images between adults over the age of 18 is legal when each person voluntarily agrees to participate, and where no intimate image is shared without the person who is in the photo or in the video.
+Sending intimate images between adults over the age of 18 is legal when each person voluntarily agrees to participate, and where no intimate image is shared without the permission of the person who is in the photo or in the video.

 In Canada, it is against the law to:

-- Threaten to share or show intimate images to others as a was of forcing the person in the image into doing something or not doing something.
+• Threaten to share or show intimate images to others as a way of forcing the person in the image into doing something or not doing something.
 This is known as extortion.

-Also, it is considered identity fraud if someone pretending to be you creates fake accounts of you by using your private photos.
+Also, it is considered identity fraud if someone pretending to be you creates fake accounts using your private photos.
 If you or your child find a fake account using your youth's photos, report it.

 Intimate images and youth under 18